What Should You Remember during a Cardiac CT?

 Cardiac computed tomography (CT) is a painless test that uses an x-ray machine to take clear, detailed pictures of your heart.
 This common test is used to look for problems in the heart.

-Because an x-ray machine is used, cardiac CT involves radiation.
+- Cardiac CT involves radiation because an x-ray machine is used.
 Although the amount of radiation used is considered small, it's similar to the amount of radiation you're naturally exposed to over a 3-year period.

-The CT scanner is a large machine that has a hollow, circular tube in the middle.
+- The CT scanner is a large machine that has a hollow, circular tube in the middle.
 You lie on your back on a sliding table.
-The table can move up and down, and it goes inside the tunnel-like machine.
+The table will move up and down, and it goes inside the tunnel-like machine.

-Cardiac CT scans are painless.
-Some people feel side effects from the contrast dye that's sometimes used during the scan.
+- Cardiac CT scans are painless.
+Some people feel side effects from the contrast dye that's sometimes is used during the scan.
 Serious complications are rare.